 Growing Jobs in Tech: Quality Assurance

 Quality assurance positions exist in a range of industries

 Quality assurance (QA) positions exist in a range of industries, from manufacturing to software and more.
-Since it is such a broad field, for this article we’ll focus on QA as it applies to technology and software.
+Since it is such a broad field, we’ll focus here on QA as it applies to technology and software.

 The two main careers within this subset of the field are quality assurance engineers and managers.
 Both are reasonably lucrative positions.

 Whenever a company sells a product or service, they need to make sure it meets legal safety requirements, industry standards, and customers’ expectations.
 After all, distributing defective or subpar merchandise is a quick and foolproof way to go out of business.

 Quality assurance engineers and managers exist to prevent this from happening by monitoring product function and work processes.

 In software, QA engineers are responsible for monitoring the development and testing of products through each phase of production.
 They should not be confused with software testers — testing is only one piece of the development process.
 But engineers are involved in it from start to finish.